10 common misconceptions about nursing homesJanuary 22, 2019

 Making a big life change is never easy, but outdated beliefs about nursing home care should not factor into decisions made today.
 Through better understanding and attention to nutrition, emotional needs and the importance of enjoyable activities for mental and physical stimulation, today’s nursing homes not only provide residents with top-notch medical care, but also take pride in the art of nurturing mind, body and spirit.

-To find out more about skilled nursing, or to find a BHS skilled nursing community near you, visit our locations page.
+To find out more about skilled nursing, or to find a Benedictine skilled nursing community near you, visit our locations page.